-Who hasn’t made the New Year’s Resolution to cut out the junk food and start exercising to drop a few pounds?
+Who hasn’t made the New Year’s Resolution to drop a few pounds?
 And in addition to being able to wear your favorite pair of jeans again, did you know that weight loss can reduce the symptoms associated with your sleep apnea?
 In fact, it may even be possible to cure your sleep apnea simply by shedding your excess weight!

 The Obesity-Sleep Apnea Connection

 Although you don’t have to be overweight to have sleep apnea, there is a strong connection between obesity and experiencing this chronic condition.
 If you are obese (body mass index [BMI] of 25 and above), you are twice as likely to have obstructive sleep apnea as someone who is not obese.
 Gaining weight can further complicate it.
 Patients with mild OSA who gain 10% of their baseline weight are at a sixfold-increased rate of progression of OSA (source).

 While there is a strong connection between a high BMI and sleep apnea, a healthy weight does not make you immune from obstructive sleep apnea.
 A substantial proportion of patients with OSA are not obese.

 Is Weight Loss the Cure for Sleep Apnea?

 Studies show that losing weight could be one of the best things you could do for reducing your sleep apnea symptoms or even curing your sleep apnea completely.
 A study out of Sweden was able to demonstrate that by putting participants on a low-calorie diet (500 calories a day to be exact), the participants had lost on average 24 pounds, and had reduced the severity of their sleep apnea symptoms by 58%!